-While Vertical Market (VM) deployments have always been a big part of our business--and VM customers have been really loving DayBack for FileMaker--we don't yet have a complete strategy for using DayBack Online in VM scenarios.
-We know that you'll need branded sign-up pages and the ability to reference your own docs (instead of ours) but we imagine there is more to do.
+While Vertical Market (VM) deployments have always been a big part of our business--and VM customers have been really loving DayBack for FileMaker.

-If you're interested in a VM deployment of DayBack Online, please get in touch so we can come up with a solution that works for you.
+If you're interested in a Vertical Market deployment of DayBack Online, please get in touch so we can come up pricing that works for you.
 If you're interested in enabling sharing from a Vertical Market deployment of DayBack for FileMaker, each site (each instance of DayBack for FileMaker) needs its own single user license of DayBack Online.
 We'd love to talk about that too.

 DayBack Online can be used to share read-only schedules from DayBack for FileMaker, or can be used to edit your FileMaker records in a browser (or in WebDirect) instead of in FileMaker client.
 You only need a single user license to DayBack Online to enable sharing from DayBack for FileMaker.
 For editing, a user is anyone who logs into DayBack Online.
 This is the total number of such users, not concurrent users, and it can be more users (or fewer users) than your FileMaker solution supports in FileMaker Pro client.